VenkataBhaskarr/Portfolio-us/README.md

-## This might not be builded from scratch but planning to create it by forking some other repositories
+## This might not be built from scratch but planning to create it by forking some other cool looking portfolio's repositories
 ``` paused ```